-Evaluation Criterla for Expressions of Interest (EOI) for "Designing a National Forest inventory and Permanent Sample Plots and Conducting the NFI"
+Evaluation Criteria for Expressions of Interest (EOI) for "Designing a National Forest inventory and Permanent Sample Plots and Conducting the NFI"

-ligibi lity Criteria APPLICANTS S.No.
-Eligibility Criteria Requirément Compliance Remarks Grean Owl Development Unique Forestry & Land Use Germany GAFAG, Germany Mr. Samuela Lagataki 1 Registration certificate of the consulting firm/s Mandatory Yua/No Pass/Fail 5 Value Added Tak (VAT) Registration In case of international company, submit at the time of signing contract Pass/Fail (In case of National Company, VAT registration is mandatory] 3 In case of Joint Venture "Joint Venture, or intended joint venture or sub- contracting Agreement" Mandatory Yes/No Pasa/Fail A A A A A A A A A A A A A A A A A A A 4 Conflict of Interest as per 1.9 paragraph of the World Bank's Guidelines for Selection and Employment of Consultants -Jan 2011 Mańdatory YesiNo Passilai
+Signolity Criteria APPLICANTS S.No.
+Eligibility Criteria Requirement Compliance Remarks Green Owl Development Unique Forestry & Land Use Germany GAFAG, Germany Mr. Samuela Lagataki Registration certificate of the consulting firmis Mandatory Yes/No Pass/Fail 1 3 Value Added Tax (VAT, Registration.
+In case of international company, submit at the time of signing contract.
+Pass/Fail (in case of National Company, VAT registration is mandatory) TO THE PARTY OF TH 3 In case of Joint Venture "Joint Venture, or intended joint venture or sub- contracting Agreement" Mandatory Yes/No Pess/Fell WWW.changes of the con- Conflict of Interest as per 1.9 paragraph of the World Bank's Guidelines for Selection and Employment of Consultars -Jan 2011 Mandatory YesiNo Pasa/taii ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, - Contraction -